-When Alexander Officer was born in August 1726, in Ulster, Ireland, his father, James Officer, was 32 and his mother, Mary Brandon, was 31.
+When Alexander Officer was born in August 1726, in Ulster, Ireland, his father, James Officer, was 32 and his mother, Mary Armstrong, was 31.
 He had at least 2 sons with Mary William.
 He died on 3 October 1805, in Carlisle, Cumberland, Pennsylvania, United States, at the age of 79, and was buried in Old Graveyard, Churchtown, Monroe Township, Cumberland, Pennsylvania, United States.

 Do you know Alexander?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account